 Orange Jasmine Care

-Water orange jasmine plants deeply whenever the top two inches of soil feels dry to the touch.
+Water orange jasmine plants deeply whenever the top 2 inches (5 cm.) of soil feels dry to the touch.
 As a general rule, once per week is about right.
 However, more frequent irrigation may be needed if you live in a hot climate, or if the orange jasmine plant is in a container.
 Never allow the plant to stand in muddy soil or water.

 Feed orange jasmine plants once every three to four weeks throughout the growing season using a fertilizer manufactured for evergreen plants.
 Alternatively, if the plant is in a container, apply a balanced, water-soluble fertilizer.